ComputerEnchiladas/mahrio-server/README.md

 Inside this folder you will find the Ionic mobile app.

+### cordova bluetooth

+The branch ionic-hm-10 contains an ionic app which depends on cordova-plugin-ble-central (https://github.com/don/cordova-plugin-ble-central).
+This plugin has to be installed in (e.g. `cordova plugin add cordova-plugin-ble-central --variable BLUETOOTH_USAGE_DESCRIPTION="Your description here"` within mobile folder.
+Once app is installed, you can upload to ionic view.
+To test you will need to upload code from arduino/hm10test/hm10test.ino into an Arduino microcontroller.
+Then you may shutdown device to install bluetooth module (HM-10) and the power up Arduino.
+In the mobile you can locate the bluetooth module by going to bluetooth tab and pulling down to refresh (scan) for devices.
+When yoou find HMSoft, click on it and you will see its info.
+Under the info are two buttons, one to toggle built-in LED 13 on and off.
+The other is to blink LED.

+Right now the baud rate is 9600 for bluetooth which is a bit slow.
+Trying to figure out how to raise it to 112500 for significant performance improvement.

 ### mobile/www/index.html

 This is the entry into Ionic.
 Here we include other dependencies such as scripts, styles, and ionic.
 This file also contains